tunoltd/emoji-mart-native/README.md

 $ yarn storybook
 ```

+### Testing Changes
-To easier test changes as you make them, you can run `npm run build:link -- --out-dir /$project/node_modules/emoji-mart-native/dist` replacing `$project` with your projects location.
+To easier test changes as you make them, you can run `npm run build:link -- --out-dir /$project/node_modules/emoji-mart-native/dist` replacing `$project` with your projects or the example apps location.

 ## 🎩 Hat tips!
 Ported from code brought to you by the <a title="Team email, team chat, team tasks, one app" href="https://missiveapp.com">Missive</a> team<br>